Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray

-All of the IR active modes in the cubic structure are $T_{1u}$ triply degenerate modes which are expected to split into single and doubly degenerate A$_u$ and E$_u$ modes, however experimentally in the tetragonal phase below 120~K there appeared to be only very subtle evidence for splitting of the modes within the 2~\wav{} resolution of our experiment (See FIG's: \ref{fig:90cm-1_optical} and \ref{fig:70cm-1_optical}).
-At the cubic to tetragonal structural phase transition in addition to splitting of the T$_{1u}$ mode the silent $T_{2u}$ splits into a silent $B_u$ mode and a now IR active $E_u$ mode.
-The $E_u$ mode is observed in our experimental spectrum at 69~\wav as shown in FIG. \ref{fig:70cm-1_optical} and becomes better resolved at the lowest temperatures.
+All of the IR active modes in the (m$\overline3$m) cubic structure are T$_{1u}$ triply degenerate modes which are expected to split into single and doubly degenerate A$_u$ and E$_u$ modes, respectively, in the (4/m) tetragonal phase (see TABLE \ref{Table:SymmetryModes}).
+Experimentally, below 120~K, subtle evidence for splitting of the modes appears in the reflectivity data.
+FIG.\ref{fig:70cm-1_optical}(a) shows a detail of the temperature dependence of the reflectance in the vicinity of the 55 \wav{} phonon.
+A small feature starts to develop on the high frequency edge just above 70 \wav\ at temperatures below 120 K, as shown for 80 K in FIG.\ref{fig:70cm-1_optical}(b).
+The KK extracted dielectric function exhibits greater sensitivity to the vibrational modes, specifically the complex part, which displays more local behaviour of the modes, compared to the more global effects of the reflectivity.
+FIG.\ref{fig:70cm-1_optical}(c) and (d) show $\epsilon_1$ and $\epsilon_2$ in the vicinity of this mode.
+FIG.\ref{fig:70cm-1_optical}(e) shows $\epsilon_2$ in the spectral region corresponding to FIG.\ref{fig:70cm-1_optical}(b), confirming that this feature is more prominent in the imaginary dielectric function.
+FIG.\ref{fig:70cm-1_optical}(d) shows that a distinct peak is formed at 69 \wav{} at the lowest temperatures.